essdot/js-lessons/doc/functions.md

 ## Bind

 "Binding" a function means to associate that function with a particular object.
 After a function is bound to an object, calling the function will run the function in the context of that object.
-So, inside the function, `this` refers to the object to which the function is bound.
+So, inside the function, `this` refers to the object the function is bound to.

 Remember how functions are objects?
 Function-objects have a method called `bind`, which performs this operation. `bind` accepts a `thisValue` as an argument and returns a new function.
 This new function is the original function, but bound to the `this` value that was passed in.
 So when the new function is called, `this` will always refer to the `thisValue` passed to `bind`, no matter how the function is invoked.